DUI motions (procedural and substantive)

 This is a tough call, and only your DUI lawyer can make the ultimate decision.
 It often times helps for the lawyer to get a feel for where the prosecutor stands on the matter.
-Sometimes, enough information can be extracted from the prosecutor to make a good decision.
+Sometimes, enough extracted information from the prosecutor to make a good decision.

-The missing information in the police report: Perhaps there is a gap in the police report.
+The missing information in the police report: However, perhaps there is a gap in the police report.
 Moreover, let's say there is some missing time unaccounted for based on any of the involved officers' accounts of the event.
 For this example, say they can't establish the time of driving because the police are called in after an accident.
 To clarify, they need the time of driving to be able to prove that you had a 0.080 or greater alcohol concentration within two hours of driving.